 A key feature of our analysis is the possibility of studying the evolution of season-specific cluster membership of each player.
 This is exemplified in \Cref{fig:application_traiettorie_post}, which showcases the trajectories of four players (two men and two women).
-In the plot, marks representing each season are color-coded according to their cluster memberships, while solid lines represent the estimated seasonal mean performances and the shaded areas represent $95\%$ credible bands.
-One notable pattern emerges from the trajectory of Robert H\"{a}ggblom, where a drop occurs immediately after the peak of his career, where he even participated to 2008 Olympic games.
+In the plot, marks representing each season are colour-coded according to their cluster memberships, while solid lines represent the estimated seasonal mean performances, and the shaded areas represent $95\%$ credible bands.
+One notable pattern emerges from the trajectory of Robert H\"{a}ggblom, where a drop occurred immediately after the peak of his career, where he even participated in the 2008 Olympic games.
 A back injury conditioned the final part of its career.
 This sudden change would have been challenging to capture by a time-smoothing model.
-In contrast, Rachel Wallader demonstrates significant improvements throughout her career, starting from cluster $10$, which we recall to be the predominant cluster among rookies, and eventually reaching the higher-performing cluster before retiring, managing also to win the British title.
+In contrast, Rachel Wallader demonstrates significant improvements throughout her career, starting from cluster $10$, which we recall being the predominant cluster among rookies, and eventually reaching the higher-performing cluster before retiring, also managing to win the British title.
 Anton Lyuboslavskiy and Natallia Mikhnevich share remarkable career paths, showcasing exceptional performance not only for a single season but for extended periods of time, both around $9$ years.
 Indeed, both are Olympic level players.
 Unlike Rachel Wallader, Anton Lyuboslavskiy continued to compete beyond his prime, maintaining high levels of performance but eventually transitioning to intermediate cluster levels.
 Lastly, we highlight that Robert H\"{a}ggblom and Natallia Mikhnevich achieved comparable marks, but the performances of the second athlete, a woman, are assigned to higher-ranked clusters.
 This demonstrates our model's ability to recognize top players, regardless of their gender.
-Indeed, Natallia Mikhnevich's career has been richer of successes, winning both gold and silver at European Championships.
+Indeed, Natallia Mikhnevich's career has been richer in success, as she won both gold and silver at the European Championships.